 - Spastic quadriplegia

-Other Information on the Louisiana Medical Marijuana License Process
+Other Information on the LA Medical Marijuana License Process

 Here is some more useful information relevant to the MMJ program in Louisiana: